 MAC: Displays the MAC address of the authenticated client.
-Band: Displays the band the authenticated client is in.
 Access Point: Displays the name of the device to which the authenticated client is connected SSID: Displays the SSID the authenticated client is connected to.
 SNR(dB): Signal to Noise Ratio, the power ratio between the received wireless signal strength and the environmental noise strength.
 The bigger the value of SNR, the better network performance the device provides.
 CCQ(%): Displays the Client Connection Quality (CCQ) of the authenticated client.
 CCQ refers to the ratio of current effective transmission bandwidth and the theoretically maximum available bandwidth.
 CCQ reflects the actual link condition.
 Rate(Mbps): Displays the data rate at which the authenticated client transmits wireless packets.
 Down(Byte): Displays the throughput of the downstream data.
 Up(Byte): Displays the throughput of the upstream data.

-Active Time: Displays the amount of time the client has been authenticated on the root AP.
+Active Time: Displays the amount of time the authenticated client has been connected to the root AP.
 Action: Click Unauthorize to stop giving authorization to the clients connected to the wireless network.